elkebir-group/PhySigs_R/README.md

 ## Usage instructions

 Here we walk through the pipeline of how to use PhySigs.
-The code provided in this tutorial can be found at ./results/example.R.

 <a name="install"></a>